Emotional Exhaustion vs Burnout: One Symptom or the Full Syndrome?

 The Short Answer

-Emotional exhaustion is one of the three components of burnout, not a synonym for it.
+Emotional exhaustion is one of the three components of the burnout syndrome, not a synonym for it.
 You can be emotionally exhausted without being burned out.
 Burnout requires all three dimensions: emotional exhaustion (depletion), cynicism or depersonalization (detachment from your work), and reduced efficacy (the belief that nothing you do matters).
 If you are drained but still care about your work and still feel effective, you are emotionally exhausted.
 If the caring has stopped and the competence feels gone, you have crossed into burnout.

 The distinction matters because the fix is different.
 Emotional exhaustion responds to rest and recovery.
 Burnout does not.